BDC Hamburger Icon

 How do you begin the rebranding process?

-1. Map out your new image.
-Start by identifying your company values.
-Consult with employees on ways to best deliver on your new brand’s values and expectations.
-Finally, build a set of promises you can stick to consistently.
+1. Map out your new image: Start by identifying your company values.
+Consult with employees to best deliver on your new brand’s values and expectations and build a set of promises you can stick to consistently.

-5. Maintain consistency and tenacity.
-Be confident in what you’ve chosen as the new face of your brand.
+7. Maintain consistency and tenacity: Be confident in what you’ve chosen as the new face of your brand.
 Once you’re sure your new image is what you need and something you can be proud of, keep your message consistent in all outreach efforts.
-Be tenacious with your idea, and resist the urge to revert to the old.
+Be tenacious with your idea and resist the urge to revert to the old ways.

 FYIDid you know

-o build brand advocacy to promote your rebrand, reach out to customers with whom you’ve developed personal relationships.
-Share your new ideas, and get them on board with the new brand identity.
+To build brand advocacy to promote your rebrand, reach out to customers with whom you've developed personal relationships.
+Share your new ideas and get them on board with the new brand identity.

 What are rebranding mistakes to avoid?

 Use professionally designed visuals and powerful words to stand out from the crowd.
-Stay true to who you are so you don’t lose your current customer base.
+Stay true to yourself so you don’t lose your current customer base.

-You must segment your audience and build customer personas to appeal to the right buyers.
-There are several ways to segment your audience, but starting with the below data can help you get a jump-start on leads:
+To avoid this mistake, examine your customer relationship management customer data, segment your audience and build customer personas to appeal to the right buyers.
+There are several ways to segment your audience, but you can start with the following to get a jump-start on leads:

 • Location